‘Mario Kart 8 Deluxe’ Makes Your Nintendo Switch Purchase Worth The Money [Opinion]

 Mario Kart 8 Deluxe is an interesting game.
-On one hand it’s a remaster from the version and its DLC seen on the Nintendo Switch’s predecessor, the Wii U. On the other hand, not many people bought the Wii U, so for many Nintendo Switch owners, Mario Kart 8 Deluxe feels wholly brand new.
+On one hand, it’s a remaster from the version and its DLC seen on the Nintendo Switch’s predecessor, the Wii U. On the other hand, not many people bought the Wii U, so for many Nintendo Switch owners, Mario Kart 8 Deluxe feels wholly brand new.
 And while The Legend of Zelda: Breath of the Wild may have sold systems at launch, I can’t shake the feeling that Mario Kart 8 Deluxe makes the purchase worth it in the long run.

 At its core, Mario Kart 8 is the same formula as its always been: iconic Nintendo characters racing it out on outrageous tracks at high speed, praying that a Blue Shell isn’t in their future.
 However, after spending a large amount of time with the game, the game feels fresh and insanely addicting.

 Mario Kart 8 Deluxe helps by making itself instantly accessible.
-There is no need to get gobs and gobs of downloadable content from the previous game – its all there.
+There is no need to get gobs and gobs of downloadable content from the previous game – it’s all there.
 To win in Mario Kart 8 Deluxe, you’ll need skill with possibly a smidge of luck on your side as well.
-But even at 50cc, my eight year old daughter, whose only Mario Kart experience was the Nintendo 3DS version, can even put up a challenge.
-Especially with MK8‘s new Smart Steering setting which keeps players from steering off courses and auto corrects them when they get too close.
-It does make no sense why this is enabled by default, veteran players will undoubtedly want to turn this feature off off (which is doable from the options menu and the Kart selection screen).
+But even at 50cc, my 8-year-old daughter, whose only Mario Kart experience was the Nintendo 3DS version, can even put up a challenge.
+Especially with MK8‘s new Smart Steering setting which keeps players from steering off courses and auto-corrects them when they get too close.
+It does make no sense why this is enabled by default, veteran players will undoubtedly want to turn this feature off (which is doable from the options menu and the Kart selection screen).
 However, it’s a nice addition to the settings for novice players just looking to have a bit of fun.

 Mario Kart 8 Deluxe makes great use of the new Joy Con controllers as well, allowing you to split the two up into separate controllers if you only own the one pair.
 While my hands are a little big for those small joy cons, the ability to toggle auto-accelerate in the menu helped to alleviate some cramps when playing this way.
 Tilt controls also make an appearance for those who want to “steer” their carts in Mario Kart around the track.
 However, it didn’t feel very precise so it was pretty much toggled off from the get go.